 IDEAS FOR HOW TO USE THE FILM TOOLKITS:

-- Watch them with a group and discuss ideas for action
+- Watch with a small group and use the materials to spark discussion ideas for action

 - Organize a big event around them and mobilize as a community

 - Whatever way you want to use these resources, we are here to help!

 - Who care about good food and want to dig deeper to understand how our food system works (or doesn’t work) and how food can be a starting point for building a better world.

 - Food, health, labor, and climate activists who are eager to organize their communities around concrete campaigns and actions